-None of the Executive Directors receive any fees for their services as Directors, though Mr. Goulden did receive fees for his services as a Director for the period prior to 1 November 2017 when his appointment as Executive Chairman became effective.
-Details of all remuneration paid to Mr. Goulden for the financial year ended 31 December 2017 are set out under the heading 'Summary Remuneration Table' above.
+None of the Executive Directors receive any fees for their services as Directors.
+Details of all remuneration paid to Messrs Goulden, Laslop and Wykes for the financial year ended 31 December 2018 are set out under the heading 'Summary remuneration table' above.